Master4Novice/ONLINE-EVENT-SELLING/README.md

 These day everything becoming online.
 There are many events that is organized by the individuals with lot of effort and wastage of money and time.
 We are going to provide a better solution for organizing small to large events.
 This is a common place for buying and selling an event like a product with easy and comfort.

 # Prerequisites
 Both the CLI and generated project have dependencies that require Node 6.9.0 or higher, together with NPM 3 or higher.
+Refer https://nodejs.org/en/ for node installation

 # Installation
 BEFORE YOU INSTALL: please read the prerequisites